-Petition Asks Chipotle Stop Serving Pork, Beef In Response To Anti-GMO Stance
+Petition Asks Chipotle To Stop Serving Pork, Beef In Response To Anti-GMO Stance

 Earlier this week, Americans For Science, a pro-GMO, pro-vaccine podcast hosted by Steve Neidenbach, found the perfect way to fire back.

 Neidenbach, a middle-school teacher from Annapolis, MD, has become a notable figure in the pro-GMO camp.
 He runs the Facebook page “We Love GMOs And Vaccines,” which has over 113,000 followers.
 He also writes for the Genetic Literacy Project.
-The Inquuisitr reached out to Neidenbach for comment, but he had not responded as of the time of publication.
+The Inquisitr reached out to Neidenbach for comment, but he had not responded of this publication.

 Chipotle maintains a list on their websites of reasons they chose to remove GMO foods on their website, of which Neidenbach wrote a detraction on Medium.
-One of those reasons is that “The World Health Organization recently designated Glyphosate as “probably carcinogenic to humans”.
+One of those reasons is that “The World Health Organization recently designated Glyphosate as “probably carcinogenic to humans.”
 The use of glyphosate is extremely widespread.”

 That’s true: the International Agency for Research on Cancer (IARC,) a division of the WHO, has classified glyphosate as a level 2A carcinogen – meaning that it’s “probably carcinogenic” – and it’s biotech company Monsanto’s flagship herbicide.
 Marketed under the trade name “Roundup,” Monsanto also sells “Roundup-ready” GMO crops which are designed to resist the negative effects of glyphosate.
 And as Neidenbach points out, anti-GMO groups were ecstatic.